ivanahuckova/Sprint-Challenge-Theory-CA/theory.md

 a.
 Single regex that matches either of these:

+    regex to match antelope and antelopes: /antelopes?/

     antelope rocks out

     antelopes rock out

 b.
 Regex that matches either of:

+    regex to match antelope and antelopes: /[g,m]oat/

     goat